Automatic ESG Assessment of Companies by Mining and Evaluating Media Coverage Data: NLP Approach and Tool: Abstract

 \section{Abstract}

-\textbf{Context:} Sustainable corporate behavior is increasingly valued by society and impacts corporate reputation and customer trust.
-Hence, companies regularly publish sustainability reports to shed light on their impact on environmental, social, and governance (ESG) factors. \textbf{Problem:} Sustainability reports are written by companies themselves and are therefore considered a \textit{company-controlled} source.
-Contrary, studies reveal that \textit{non-corporate} channels (e.g., media coverage) represent the main driver for ESG transparency.
-However, analysing media coverage regarding ESG factors is challenging since (1) the amount of published news articles grows daily, (2) media coverage data does not necessarily deal with an ESG-relevant topic, meaning that it must be carefully filtered, and (3) the majority of media coverage data is unstructured. \textbf{Research Goal:} We aim to extract ESG-relevant information from textual media reactions automatically to calculate an ESG score for a given company.
-Our goal is to reduce the cost of ESG data collection and make ESG information available to the general public. \textbf{Contribution:} Our contributions are three-fold: First, we publish a corpus of 432,411 news headlines annotated as being environmental-, governance-, social-related, or ESG-irrelevant.
-Second, we present our tool-supported approach called \texttt{ESG-Miner} capable of analyzing and evaluating headlines on corporate ESG-performance automatically.
-Third, we demonstrate the feasibility of our approach in an experiment and apply the \texttt{ESG-Miner} on 3000 manually labeled headlines.
-Our approach processes 96.7~\% of the headlines correctly and shows a great performance in detecting environmental-related headlines along with their correct sentiment.
-We encourage fellow researchers and practitioners to use the \texttt{ESG-Miner} at \url{https://www.esg-miner.com}.
+[Context:] Society increasingly values sustainable corporate behaviour, impacting corporate reputation and customer trust.
+Hence, companies regularly publish sustainability reports to shed light on their impact on environmental, social, and governance (ESG) factors.
+[Problem:] Sustainability reports are written by companies and therefore considered a \textit{company-controlled} source.
+Contrarily, studies reveal that \textit{non-corporate} channels (e.g., media coverage) represent the main driver for ESG transparency.
+However, analysing media coverage regarding ESG factors is challenging since (1) the amount of published news articles grows daily, (2) media coverage data does not necessarily deal with an ESG-relevant topic, meaning that it must be carefully filtered, and (3) the majority of media coverage data is unstructured.
+[Research Goal:] We aim to automatically extract ESG-relevant information from textual media reactions to calculate an ESG score for a given company.
+Our goal is to reduce the cost of ESG data collection and make ESG information available to the general public.
+[Contribution:] Our contributions are three-fold: First, we publish a corpus of 432,411 news headlines annotated as being environmental-, governance-, social-related, or ESG-irrelevant.
+Second, we present our tool-supported approach called \texttt{ESG-Miner}, capable of automatically analysing and evaluating corporate ESG performance headlines.
+Third, we demonstrate the feasibility of our approach in an experiment and apply the \texttt{ESG-Miner} on 3000 manually labelled headlines.
+Our approach correctly processes 96.7~\% of the headlines and shows great performance in detecting environmental-related headlines and their correct sentiment.